-Is the story of water exploding in a microwave oven true — or is it an urban legend or hoax?
+Is the story of water exploding in a microwave oven true -- or is it an urban legend or hoax?

 Microwave Oven and Water

 I feel that the following is information that any one who uses a microwave oven to heat water should be made aware of.

 Editors Note: Actually there is some truth about water explosion if you get the conditions just right.
 Check out Unwise Microwave Oven Experiments for more details on using microwaves.

 Don't do this at home!